gavanm/TivoBruteForce/README.md

 1. [IRLib2](https://github.com/cyborg5/IRLib2/archive/master.zip) - After running the Arduino IDE, download the IRLib2 and extract into the `...Documents\Arduino\libraries` folder.
 ## Useful Links
 * [Overview of IRLib2](https://learn.adafruit.com/using-an-infrared-library/overview) on the AdaFruit website, written by the library author, [Chris Young](https://github.com/cyborg5/IRLib2).
+* The [TiVo_IR_Codes.txt](TiVo_IR_Codes.txt) file contains a list of all the IR hex codes captured using [AnalysIR](https://www.AnalysIR.com/blog/) from the TiVo Remote.
+These can be used with the IRLib2 library for replay.
 ## Thankyou
 * [Darren King](http://kingey1971.wixsite.com/tivorepairs) for helping many many people continue using their TiVo's after the EPG service ended.
 * The [OzTivo](http://www.oztivo.net/twiki/bin/view) community for hosting the new EPG, Forum, and supporting all the new users.